shundhammer/qdirstat/README.md

 - 2021-07-28

-  - Added a "Locate" button to the new _File Age Statistics_ button, using the same window as the actions from the "Discover" menu.
+  - Added a "Locate" button to the new _File Age Statistics_ view, using the same window as the actions from the "Discover" menu.

     This is enabled if there are no more than 1000 files in the currently